 All health professionals are invited to take the CHANT Survey each year.
-It is offered in English and Spanish.
+It is offered in English, Spanish, and Portuguese.
 Click here to go directly to the survey

-The CHANT survey is available to faculty or organizational leaders to study responses from groups, including agencies, professional organizations, universities, classes, hospitals, public health departments, etc. If you are representing a group that is interested in using CHANT, please read below.
+The CHANT survey is available to faculty, graduate students, or organizational leaders to study responses from groups, including agencies, professional organizations, universities, classes, hospitals, public health departments, etc. If you are representing a group that is interested in using CHANT, please read below.

 Why would you use CHANT to study groups?

 - To measure perceptions, motivations and behaviors of a group related to climate change and health